stateless-solutions/stateless-sdk/readme.md

 offerings app delete <offering_id>
 ```

 Use this command to remove an offering from the platform.
+The user will be prompted to select an offering for deletion.
 A success message will confirm the offering has been deleted.
 Please note that this action is irreversible.

 ## Buckets
 Buckets are designated blockchain data providers that applications using the platform's APIs elect to send their requests.
 The CLI offers commands to seamlessly manage these Buckets.